MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/security/handling-ransomware-in-sharepoint-online.md

 If you're affected by ransomware, try the following methods:

-- Immediately stop OneDrive sync or disconnect the mapped drive to SharePoint library.
+- Immediately stop OneDrive sync or disconnect the mapped drive to a SharePoint library.
 - Ask your company administrator (or affected user) to try to restore the files by using the appropriate procedure:

    - SharePoint: See [Restore a document library](https://support.office.com/article/restore-a-document-library-317791c3-8bd0-4dfd-8254-3ca90883d39a)
    - OneDrive: See [Restore a OneDrive library](https://support.office.com/article/restore-your-onedrive-fa231298-759d-41cf-bcd0-25ac53eb8a15)

-Customers also have the option to use Microsoft 365 Backup for data recovery.
+Customers can also use Microsoft 365 Backup for data recovery.
 [Microsoft 365 Backup](/microsoft-365/backup/backup-overview) offers a longer protection time and provides uniquely fast recovery from common business continuity and disaster recovery (BCDR) scenarios such as ransomware or accidental or malicious employee content overwrite or deletion.
 Additional BCDR scenario protections are also built directly into the service to provide an enhanced level of data protection.

 > [!NOTE]
-> SharePoint Online retains backups of all content for 14 additional days beyond actual deletion.
+> SharePoint retains backups of all content for 14 additional days beyond actual deletion.
 [If content cannot be restored](https://support.office.com/article/Restore-a-previous-version-of-an-item-or-file-in-SharePoint-F66DBDA0-81F4-4D1E-B08C-793265C58934), an administrator can contact Microsoft Support to request a restoration any time inside the 14-day window.
 Make sure to note the following details:
 > - Which site collection URLs have been affected by ransomware?
 > - When was the last known time that the files were not modified by the ransomware?